-The Quality Assurance Department is comprised of three (3) Quality Assurance Specialists who possess a bachelor's degree in the Human Services and are state credentialed Child Welfare Professionals.
+The Quality Assurance Department is comprised of one (1) Quality Assurance Manager and three (3) Quality Assurance Specialists who possess a bachelor's degree in the Human Services and are state credentialed Child Welfare Professionals.
+The Specialists positions are designated to conduct quality reviews required by the DCF contract as well as internal quality reviews.
+Specialists are also involved in quarterly data analysis and provide technical support around quality improvement efforts.